joshbegley/nyt-latest/previous.md

 https://www.nytimes.com/es/2026/06/18/espanol/mundo/trump-g7-europa.html

 **Iran War Live Updates: Oil Prices Fall as U.S.-Iran Deal Offers Hope for Shipping**\
-`With an initial agreement signed by both sides, oil could soon flow again through the Strait of Hormuz.
-But prospects for a long-term deal remained murky as talks on tougher issues loomed.`\
+`Vice President JD Vance is set to brief reporters at the White House after an initial peace agreement was signed by Iran and the United States.
+Prospects for a long-term deal on nuclear issues remain murky.`\
 https://www.nytimes.com/live/2026/06/18/world/iran-war-trump-us-deal

 **Archbishop of Canterbury Apologizes for Church of England’s Role in Forced Adoptions**\